 - The String Quartet in F Minor Op.
 95, written in the early 1810s

-Other highlights includes a series of letters written by Beethoven to colleagues, students, sponsors and others that dispel the myth that he was a lone wolf.
+Other highlights includes various letters written by Beethoven to colleagues, students, sponsors and others that dispel the myth that he was a lone wolf.

 Dates and tickets

-The exhibition runs from Thursday, December 19th, 2019 to Sunday, April 19th, 2020.
-Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin a month early.
+The exhibition runs from December 19th, 2019 to January 10th, 2021.
+Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin early.

 How to get to the Beethoven exhibition